Hkdp-Omtri/assignment2-OMTRI/README.md

 | French Fries          |    KFC        |  $12   |
 | Strawberry Slushie    | Mcdonalds     |  $10   |
 | Cheese Pizza          | Pizzahut      |  $10   |

+***
+# Pithy Quotes

+> Tell me and I forget.
+Teach me and I remember.
+Involve me and I learn. *-Benjamin Franklin*

+>Don't judge each day by the harvest you reap but by the seeds that you plant. *-Robert Louis Stevenson*